 The vibrant tourist resort of Protaras is just a 45 minute drive from Larnaca International Airport.
 Situated on the beautiful southeastern coast of the island where every year thousands of people succumb to the allure of the area’s fine golden sands and clear blue waters.

-Staying at the Sunrise Pearl you have everything within easy reach as the Hotel is just a few steps from the beach and a short stroll onto the main Protaras street where you can find countless shops, restaurants, bars, amusements and cafes.
+Staying at the Sunrise Beach you have everything within easy reach as the Hotel is just a few steps from the beach and a short stroll onto the main Protaras street where you can find countless shops, restaurants, bars, amusements and cafes.

 If you still wish to venture beyond the hotel’s amenities, we suggest you to explore the many places of interest within the area or further afield.